It Catches What You Might Miss, All by Itself

 Knowing there's a problem is great.
 Understanding why it's happening is better.

-Once an anomaly is detected, X-Pack machine learning features make it easy to identify the properties that significantly influenced it.
+Once an anomaly is detected, our machine learning features make it easy to identify the properties that significantly influenced it.
 For instance, if there's an usual drop in transactions, you can quickly identify the failing server or misconfigured switch causing the problem.

 With the ability to zero in on and correlate events across different data types and machine learning jobs — log messages, network traffic, metrics, etc. — you can resolve the issue at hand faster and get back to business as usual.